Pavlos Ioannides

 2023

-This Is Not an Abstract World, 2023 - ongoing
+This Is Not an Abstract World

 charcoal on cotton canvas, primed with acrylic gesso